-Basically, I have four "styles" of needles in my sewing arsenal...
+I have four types of needles in my sewing arsenal...

-(not including the weird curved upholstery and super long soft sculpture needles from a bear-making class I took like 15 years ago)
+(not including the curved upholstery and super long soft sculpture needles from a bear-making class I took some 15 years ago)

 ... each for different uses.
 Sharps, Straws, Betweens & Embroidery.
 (Keep reading for an explanation of each.)

 As with other manufacturers, Jeana's needles are sized according to length.
-Don't ask me why, but the bigger the number, the smaller the size.
-I'm sure there's a very logical explanation for this nomenclature ... however my curiousity simply never proded me to spend time researching the answer.
+I don't know why, but the bigger the number, the smaller the size.
+I'm sure there's a very logical explanation for this nomenclature ...

 Also, it's important to know that a #size of one type does NOT translate to the same size in another type.